 Learn more about the dangers of sun poisoning

-Sun poisoning is an extreme case of sunburn—a burn that occurs when UV radiation from the sun inflames your skin.
-It begins with symptoms similar to sunburn so it often goes unnoticed, leading to more severe symptoms and dangerous situations.
+Sun poisoning is an extreme case of sunburn — a burn that occurs when ultraviolet (UV) radiation from the sun inflames your skin.
+It begins with symptoms similar to sunburn, so it often goes unnoticed, leading to more severe symptoms and dangerous situations.

 Sun poisoning is most common during the summer months and in sunny areas.

 Those who have a lighter skin tone, specifically redheads, are most susceptible to sun poisoning.
-That is because their body has not had a chance to produce melanin — the pigment that absorbs UV light and darkens skin (tans) to form a protective layer.
+That’s because their body has not had a chance to produce melanin.
+Melanin is the pigment that absorbs UV light and darkens skin (tans) to form a protective layer.

 Never Miss a Beat!